 The look of a U.S. Uniformed Service ID card can vary depending on what branch of the uniformed services the card is from and when it was issued.
 Here are photos of some of the more common U.S. Uniformed Service ID cards.

 CAN I USE A U.S. UNIFORMED SERVICE ID CARD TO VOTE IN WISCONSIN?

 Yes!
-A U.S. Uniformed Service ID card is one of eight types of Photo ID that can be used to vote in Wisconsin.
+A U.S. Uniformed Service ID card can be used to vote in Wisconsin.

 WHAT IS A U.S. UNIFORMED SERVICE ID CARD?